-- One of the biggest waste of resources I observe is with respect to the suppliers to your business.
+One of the biggest waste of resources I observe is with respect to the suppliers to your business.
 Suppliers are typically ready and willing to provide all the necessary product knowledge and education to your sales team.
 Why wouldn’t they, it will increase their sales!
 I find the reason this opportunity is missed is a lack of planning and communication.

-- Educate your customers on your website.
-If customers check you out on the web prior to contacting you, your website can start the process of educating the customer to make a better decision.
+Educate your customers on your website.
+If customers check you out on the Internet prior to contacting you, your website can start the process of educating the customer to make a better decision.
 When you provide information that helps a client work through their decision making, this differentiates your business.
 Since most potential customers want to know the how and the why, you can easily position yourself as the source for this knowledge.

-Beware of assumptions.
 When you work in the same business for a long time some things become obvious and second nature.
 Try not to assume your potential customers know what seems like common knowledge to you.
 The sharing of this common knowledge is very much appreciated by the customers who ‘didn’t know that’.
 A sales system that includes testing the customers level of basic product knowledge will make sure it is done consistently.